naifen/react-pwa-ruby-china/README.md

 # React.js PWA Ruby China

-> A React.js PWA using RubyChina's apis, mobile first and desktop responsive UI & UX.
+> A mobile first React.js PWA using RubyChina's apis, responsive desktop UI & UX is also included.

 ## Motivation

-I consider myself as "rubyist" 😄 and I browse various of ruby sites on a daily basis to learn new stuffs. <https://ruby-china.org/> is one of them, which is the biggest ruby community in China.
+As "rubyist"😄, I browse various of ruby sites on a daily basis to learn new stuffs. <https://ruby-china.org/> is one of them, which is the biggest ruby community in China.

-The official IOS client is pretty good and I enjoyed it a lot.
-Recently I switched to an Android device but couldn't find a decent and up-to-date client. (the site itself is responsive, it doesn't feel like an app tho)
+The official Ruby China IOS client is awesome and I enjoyed it a lot.
+Recently I switched to an Android device and couldn't find a decent and up-to-date client. (tho the site itself is responsive, it doesn't feel like an app)

-Since the ruby-china maintainers made some great APIs as well, I figured why not roll my own client?
-It's 2018 now, PWA is a thing, React's became many folks go-to UI framework, so I decided to combine these two together and give it a try.
+Since the ruby-china maintainers made great APIs, I figured why not roll my own client?
+It's 2018 now, PWA is a thing, React's became many folks go-to UI framework.
+So I decided to combine these two and give it a try.

-My goal here is to focus on the mobile UI (Material Design <https://material-ui.com/> is my choice) & UX similar to IOS version.
-The final app can be saved to desktop and work just like a native client(which is what a PWA suppose to be like).
-I'll try not to bloat it with npm packages and keep it snappy, minimal and reliable.
+My goal here is to focus on the mobile UI (Material Design <https://material-ui.com/> is my choice) & UX similar to the offcial IOS version.
+The app can be saved to desktop and work just like a native client(which is what a PWA suppose to be like).
+I'll try not to bloat it with too many npm packages, rather just keep it snappy, minimal and reliable.

+## Status

+WIP, features listed in the roadmap will be implemented.

 ## Demo